bstraehle/dark-horizon/README.md

 # DARK HORIZON

 Fast, responsive space shooter built with HTML5 Canvas and vanilla JavaScript (ES modules).
-Collect yellow stars (and occasional red bonus stars), blast asteroids, and chase a new high score.
+Dominate yellow stars (+20) and red bonus stars (+50), destroy asteroids (+10), and chase a new high score — but beware: some asteroids are indestructible.

 ## Quick start